Code of Conduct for Students

 - Smoking in the College Campus.

-- Eve-teasing or disrespectful behavior to women or girl students.
+- Eve-teasing or disrespectful behaviour to women or girl students.

-- Any assault upon or intimidation of or insulting behavior towards a teacher, officer, employee or student or any other person.
+- Any assault upon or intimidation of or insulting behaviour towards a teacher, officer, employee or student or any other person.

-- Causing or colluding in the unauthorized entry of any person in the campus or in the unauthorized occupation of any portion of College premises by any person.
+- Causing or colluding in the unauthorised entry of any person in the campus or in the unauthorised occupation of any portion of College premises by any person.